DrJLabs/better-auth-central/README.md

 curl -fsS "$BETTER_AUTH_URL/.well-known/oauth-protected-resource" | jq
 ```

 These responses must include a `registration_endpoint`, `jwks_uri`, and the resource metadata required by MCP clients.
+If `registration_endpoint` is missing, confirm `allowDynamicClientRegistration` remains enabled in `src/auth.ts`.

 ## Production build